 It used to be that coolers had only one job: keep the beer cold.
-Now, if the cooler isn’t blending margaritas, blasting Ludacris, and giving everybody a ride down to the beach, well, then what’s the point?
+Now, if the beverage cooler isn’t blending margaritas, blasting Ludacris, and giving everybody a ride down to the beach, well, then what’s the point?
 You may as well be toting your drinks in a cardboard box.
 The Alpine ICE fits squarely into the new wave of multitasking iceboxes.
 But it also takes said wave to the next level.
-A heavy duty Grizzly cooler, it’s crammed with a crazy high-end audio system from the sound smiths at Alpine.
+A heavy duty cooler from Grizzly, it’s crammed with a crazy high-end audio system from the sound smiths at Alpine.

 First, the cooler: It’s a 56-quart, roto-molded Grizzly with a BearClaw™ latching system.
 It measures 34-inches by 18-inches and rocks nylon rope handles with rubber grips.
 It can hold as many as 72 cans of your favorite malted beverage.
 There’s also a two-inch plug and drain channel on the back.